 The Texas Medical Board has ordered an Amarillo doctor to stop practicing medicine after he allegedly prescribed a cancer patient a “colostrum bovine treatment,” according to the Amarillo Global News.

 The treatment involves the injecting the patient’s blood into the udder of a pregnant cow and then drinking its milk.
 The patient died in hospice care before he could begin treatment.

 Officials at the Texas Medical Board issued a cease and desist order that prohibits him from acting as a doctor or practicing medicine.
 The board says the patient paid $2,500 to the doctor and $2,500 to the farmer for the cow.
 The farmer reimbursed the deceased’s family, but the doctor did not.

-If your license is in jeopardy with the Texas Medical Board, contact the physician license defense attorneys of the Leichter Law Firm today at 512-495-9995.
+If your license is in jeopardy with the Texas Medical Board, contact the physician license defense attorneys of the Leichter Law Firm PC today at (512) 495-9995.